 Read all about my math part of my center HERE plus tons of inspiration to help you set up your math center.

 My pretend center aka dramatic play.
 I always start with house and then pretend changes into something new every month or so.
 You can read all about all our fun pretend themes HERE.
 Last year we changed pretend into a grocery store, bakery, pet store, ice skating rink, farm, birthday party, and aquarium.

-Don't you always want to know what's inside the fridge?
-We have empty bottles (colored with paint to match what it is), plastic food, eggs and cupcakes made with model magic, and paper waffles pancakes inside box!
+Don’t you always want to know what’s inside the fridge?
+We have empty bottles (colored with paint to match what it is), plastic food, eggs and cupcakes made with model magic, and paper waffles pancakes inside the box!
 Look at all the environmental print students are exposed to when you use real containers!

 My art center.
 Read about me art center HERE.

 This is my new bulletin board outside my classroom and I just had to make another banner for it too.
-I am going to put up picture of students "learning in action".
+I am going to put up pictures of students “learning in action”.
 I want families to see that we are learning through play and play is POWERFUL!

 The family board is full of information for families.
 It houses the sign in/out sheets, mailboxes, extra forms, lunch menu, snack menu, daily schedule, announcements, and my newsletter.